Belmont Stakes Factoids

 120. On June 8, 1991, Julie Krone became the first woman to compete in the Belmont Stakes, riding Subordinated Debt, the third-longest shot in the field, to a ninth-place finish.

 121. In taking third in the 1991 Belmont Stakes behind victor Hansel, ridden by Jerry Bailey, Mane Minister became the only horse to finish third in all three Triple Crown race.

 122. Despite missing the Kentucky Derby and Preakness due to injury, A.P.
 Indy, a grandson of Secretariat, in 1992 peeled off the third fastest Belmont Stakes in history.
 Trained by Neil Drysdale and ridden by Eddie Delahoussaye, A.P.
-Indian finished in 2:26.13 en route to Horse of the Year honors.
+Indy finished in 2:26.13 en route to Horse of the Year honors.

 123. Aboard Colonial Affair in the 1993 Belmont Stakes, Julie Krone became the first female jockey to win a Triple Crown race.
 The Hall of Famer retired in 2004.